overoxidize/overoxidize.github.io/articles/crusts-device.md

 ## Crust's Device: C -> Rust

-So, in my desire to get Rustier, and become a `bit-whiz`, I decided to try and port this famous bit of C code to Rust[^3]
+So, in my desire to get understand Rust better, I decided to try and port this famous bit of C code to Rust[^3]
 ```Rust

 let (*mut to, *mut from, count) = (u32, u32, u32);